helanga/Credit_Risk_Analysis/README.md

 #### Use Resampling Models to Predict Credit Risk

-Using the information  provided  created yotraining and target variables by completing the following steps:
+Using the information  provided  created training and target variables by completing the following steps:

 - Created the training variables by converting the string values into numerical ones using the get_dummies() method.